-If you are certainly very interested on attaching some finishing embroidery touches to your garments, you can use any basic embroidery technique to begin with.
+If you are certainly very interested in attaching some finishing embroidery touches to your garments, you can use any basic embroidery technique, to begin with.

 Most modern sewing machines are produced with embroidery stitches that you could use.
 When you use these decorative stitches, they appear like you use hands in creating the embellishments.

 A sewing machine that does embellishment in a loop is the one that you can use to insert professional-looking decorations on clothing items.
 You may use any embroidered design that you can want on your clothing.

 How to Embroider Handkerchiefs.
 You can find vintage handkerchiefs at antique stores with beautiful edging and embroidery.
 But maybe you can't find the right initial or perfect design for a gift.
 Embroider your own handkerchiefs with these simple ste

 - Hand Embroidery Patterns – Needle’nThread.com

 Beautiful stitching card patterns with step-by-step instructions for you to try free of charge.
 You can download them to your computer now.